Managing Director, ICT Consultant and Business Advisor

 Capability demonstrated

-Enterprise support foundations and the ability to work across heterogeneous platforms.
+Enterprise support foundations, cross-platform literacy, escalation discipline and the ability to work inside structured managed-service environments.

 Responsibilities

-- Support users and systems across multiple enterprise platforms.
+- Support Commonwealth Bank users and systems across multiple enterprise platforms and support queues.

 Outcomes